chandanhpcic/docs/source/manual/how-tos/wireguard-selective-routing.rst

 ..
 Note::

     The rule below will mean that no local (private) IPs can be accessed over the tunnel.
 You may have a need however to access certain IPs or networks at the VPN endpoint, such as a DNS server or monitor IP.
-In that case, you will need to create an additional firewall rule in OPNsense to ensure that requests to those IPs/networks use the tunnel gateway rather than the normal WAN gateway.
+In that case, you will need to create an additional firewall rule in Reticen8 to ensure that requests to those IPs/networks use the tunnel gateway rather than the normal WAN gateway.
 This rule would be similar to that created below, except that the destination would be the relevant IPs/networks (or a new Alias for them) and the destination invert box would be unchecked.
 This rule would also need to be placed *above* the rule created below

 ..
 Warning::

-    If the hosts that will use the tunnel are configured to use local DNS servers (such as OPNsense itself or another local DNS server), then the configuration below will likely result in DNS leaks - that is, DNS requests for the hosts will continue to be processed through the normal WAN gateway, rather than through the tunnel.
+    If the hosts that will use the tunnel are configured to use local DNS servers (such as Reticen8 itself or another local DNS server), then the configuration below will likely result in DNS leaks - that is, DNS requests for the hosts will continue to be processed through the normal WAN gateway, rather than through the tunnel.
 See :ref:`dns-leaks` for a discussion of potential solutions to this

 - First go to :menuselection:`Firewall --> Aliases`
 - Click **+** to add a new Alias